Mr Price Group

-Mr Price Group (officially Mr Price Group Limited, and stylized in lowercase) is a major South African retail group, operating under numerous divisions, across multiple distinct retail categories, with stores in numerous African countries.
+Mr Price Group (officially Mr Price Group Limited, sometimes referred to as MRP Group, and stylized in lowercase) is a South African retail group.
+The company operates via numerous subsidiaries, across multiple distinct retail categories, and maintains stores in numerous African countries.
 It is one of South Africa's largest retail groups, by number of stores and annual revenue.
-Mr Price Group is a public company, listed on the JSE.

-Established in 1985, the group has over 3,000 stores across 9 divisions, and is a level 6 BBBEE contributor.
+Established in 1985 and headquartered in Durban, the group has 3,100 stores across 10 brands.
+MRP Group employs over 32,000 people, and is a Level 4 BBBEE contributor.

-Mr Price Group is the highest-ranked apparel and homeware retailer on the FTSE/JSE Top 40 Index, ranked at 32nd place for market capitalization.
-The group employs over 32,000 people.
+The company is listed on the JSE Limited, and is the largest apparel and homeware retailer on the FTSE/JSE Top 40 Index, ranking 32nd for market capitalization.

 History

 Mr Price Group was founded in 1985, with the opening of the first Mr Price clothing store in Klerksdorp, by Laurie Chiappini and Stewart Cohen.
 Their goal was to provide fashionable offerings to South Africans at competitively low prices.

-The group expanded over the years, with the Milady's women's clothing brand starting in 1987, following which, the co-founders acquired ownership of the group from BOE, in 1991.
+The group expanded over the years, with the Miladys women's clothing brand starting in 1987, following which, the co-founders acquired ownership of the group from BOE, in 1991.

 The group's linen chain, Sheet Street, opened in 1996, and the standalone homeware chain, Mr Price Home, commencing operations in 1998.

 The group launched the Mr Price Foundation, a nonprofit organization (NPO) in 2005, with a focus on improving youth unemployment and education quality.

 The group further expanded its operations in 2006, by launching the standalone sportswear chain, Mr Price Sport.
 The following year, the group launched Mr Price Money, offering credit and insurance facilities to consumers.
 Its financial offerings are registered under the group's Associated Credit Specialists company.

 In 2012, the group launched its online retail channel, and reached 1,000 stores in 2013.

 Mr Price Group then expanded into the cellular market in 2014, launching Mr Price Mobile as a South African mobile virtual network operator (MVNO).
 This telecoms offering then grew to include Mr Price Cellular, whereby the group began retailing mobile phones and accessories, compatible across all local cellular networks.

 In 2021, Mr Price Group acquired South African homeware retailer Yuppiechef, as well as low-cost clothing retailer Power Fashion (formerly Otto Brothers).